Music for Coffee Shops & Cafes: The Complete Guide

 This is a key question.
 Provider pages often hide their prices.
 Here is what you should expect.

-For a single, small coffee shop, a legal music service usually costs between $25 and $50 per month.
+For a single, small coffee shop, a legal music service for background music usually costs between $25 and $50 per month.

 The price can change based on: